chdhatri/CarND-Vehicle-Detection_P4/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-Project conatins 2 datasets `vehicle` and `non-vehicle` images on which we will be extracting the Hog, color, spacial features to train the model in identifying the cars.
+Project contains 2 datasets, `vehicle` and `non-vehicle` images, on which we will be extracting the Hog, color, spacial features to train the classifier in identifying the vehicles.
 Sample dataset images containing car and non cars are below:
  ![png](./images/preview.png)

 The code for the extratcing  features is contained in the 8th code cell of the IPython notebook (defined in 'extract_features' function) .
-Based on the flags spatial, color and HOG features were extracted.
+Based on the flags and parameters, 'spatial, color and HOG' features were extracted.

 Code for extracting HOG features was defined in 5th code cell.
 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.